-\textit{Complexio:} Do other notions of complexity that we have heard about---apart from Krylov complexity---diagnose chaos?
+\textit{Complexio:} Do the other notions of complexity that we have heard about---apart from Krylov complexity---diagnose chaos?

-\textit{Sofia:} Yes, Sec.~\ref{ssec:constraints_cost_function} illustrated with a finite-dimensional quantum system: as a quantum state evolves under a chaotic Hamiltonian, it follows a geodesic in Nielsen's complexity geometry.
-This result depends on the geometry's---that is, on the unitary manifold's---having a negative average-sectional-curvature~\cite{Brown:2016wib,Brown:2019whu,Balasubramanian:2019wgd,Auzzi:2020idm}.
-References~\cite{Brown:2021uov,Brown:2022phc} highlighted complexity geometries that satisfy this requirement.
-Conveniently, we can address those geometries analytically, since their curvatures are modest.
+\textit{Sofia:} Yes, Sec.~\ref{ssec:constraints_cost_function} discussed constraints on the complexity metric for finite-dimensional quantum system so that Nielsen complexity shows distinguishing features for chaotic dynamics.
+Similarly, Sec.~\ref{sec:generalresults} established physical criteria that lead to long-term Nielsen complexity growth in metrics that penalize complex versus simple generators.
+Systems that satisfy these criteria, which include some that show spectral features of chaos like level repulsion, show linear growth of Nielsen complexity for exponential time, at least up to possible obstructions arising from the global structure of the unitary group that are hard to study.
+This long-term complexity growth has its roots in the negative average sectional curvature of the complexity geometry on the unitary group manifold~\cite{Brown:2016wib,Brown:2019whu,Balasubramanian:2019wgd,Auzzi:2020idm}.
+References~\cite{Brown:2021uov,Brown:2022phc} discussed various classes of complexity geometries that penalize complex operations as desired.
+These geometries have a negative average sectional curvature, and are constructed to facilitate analytical computation of geodesics as desired for the study of Nielsen complexity.